LSU Tigers 2024 NCAA men's basketball schedule: TV channel, livestream & where to watch the games | Goal.com US

 |4:00 pm

-LSU Lady Tigers women's basketball games will air on national networks like ABC, FS1, ESPN, ESPN2 and the SEC Network.
+LSU Tigers men's basketball games will air on national networks like CBSSN, ESPNU, ESPN2 and the SEC Network.

 Fans can watch the aforementioned channels across all the major streaming services, including DIRECTV STREAM, Fubo, SECN+, ESPN+, Hulu + Live TV, Sling TV and YouTube TV.